 Chelsea graduated from Newcastle University (Australia) with a Bachelor of Architecture Honours (1994).

-Giles joined Bijl Architecture in early 2016 as a graduate of architecture and works on a range of projects at various stages of design, documentation and construction.
+Giles joined Bijl Architecture in early 2016 as a graduate and works on a range of projects at various stages of design, documentation and construction.
 Previously, Giles worked at an architecture firm in Newcastle, NSW while completing his Master of Architecture at the University of Newcastle.
 As part of his Masters, Giles developed a thesis on philosophical approaches to adaptive reuse architecture and has a personal interest in how we retain and adapt existing urban fabric to meet the functional and social needs of contemporary society.
 Prior to completing his Master’s degree, Giles worked for EPIC, a social enterprise based in Kuala Lumpur that provides housing solutions to the indigenous peoples of rural Malaysia through community engagement.